 - The James Bond film franchise is famous for its Bond Girls, the disposable companions that Bond acquires in each of his various adventures.
 Bond Girls have a very high mortality rate, and, with some exceptions, never appear in more than one movie.
 The only exception is "Trench, Sylvia Trench" from the first two movies, who perhaps was spared for giving Bond his catchphrase (though she never "made it" with Bond, either).
 Unless of course we count Ms. Moneypenny (and Judi Dench's M, since the actress considers herself a "bond Girl").
 Despite the mortality rate, almost every film will feature at least one Bond girl surviving, and given how many girls Bond tends to get- even in a single film- versus the amount who actually die, maybe the ratio isn't so bad after all.

-- Bond's murdered wife Teresa di Vicenzo also gets brought up every now and then, but always indirectly (possibly to hide the Continuity Snarl of Pierce Brosnan being called upon to mourn a woman George Lazenby married almost thirty years earlier), though this was the unspoken reason Bond was so pissed at Blofeld in the immediate sequel, Diamonds Are Forever.
+- Bond's murdered wife Teresa di Vicenzo also gets brought up every now and then, but always indirectly (possibly to hide the Continuity Snarl of Pierce Brosnan's Bond being called upon to mourn a woman George Lazenby's Bond married almost thirty years earlier), though this was the unspoken reason Sean Connery's Bond was so pissed at Blofeld in the immediate sequel, Diamonds Are Forever.

 - Teresa would have appeared in the film after On Her Majesty's Secret Service and be killed early in the film.
 Before filming of Lazenby's first film ended he had already decided not to do another, so she was killed at the end of the film.

 - So far, just about every girl that Daniel Craig's Bond has had sex with has died before the closing credits.
-I believe the only girl to survive so far is the random woman he is seen with at the beginning of Skyfall.
+The only two Daniel Craig-era Bond girls to survive so far are Camille Montes (who Bond doesn't even get in bed with) in "Quantum of Solace" and the random woman he is seen with at the beginning of Skyfall.

 - Austin Powers.
 As a Bond spoof, it, too, has its own Bond Girls.